ricardoquesada/c64-commando-2084/README.md

 ### Sprites

-The game supports up to 16 sprites.
+The game supports up to 16 virtual sprites.

 * Sprite 0 is used for the hero
 * Sprites 1-3 are used for hero's bullets